dce/davideisinger.com/content/journal/dispatch-12-february-2024/index.md

 [10]: https://www.chrbutler.com/
 [11]: https://www.chrbutler.com/2024-01-21

 Couple security updates: my favorite [TOTP][12] app, Raivo, [got bought up by a shady-looking company][13], so I switched over to to [2FAS][14].
-Super smooth onboarding experience, and I actually prefer its authentication flow (browser plugin ➡️  push notification ➡️  Face ID ➡️  accept ➡️  autofill).
+Super smooth onboarding experience, and I actually prefer its authentication flow (browser plugin ➡️  push notification ➡️  Face ID ➡️  approve ➡️  autofill).
 Also, I listened to [a podcast][15] some months back that described the damage a thief can do with a stolen iPhone, so when I learned about this new [Stolen Device Protection][16] feature, I enabled it immediately.

 [12]: https://en.wikipedia.org/wiki/Time-based_one-time_password
 [13]: https://blog.thenewoil.org/changes-arent-permanent-but-change-is